xxhh1112/spring-boot-private-chat/README.md

 - ChatService.getExistingChatMessages(...) currently reverses the `List<ChatMessageDTO` collection because the query needs some attention.
 - Handle frontend exception when requested chat user doesn't exist on the frontend
 - Clean up hacky notifications SCSS
+- Improve the way global error handler intercepts HTTPs responses
+- Switch all e.printStackTrace to use the logger

 ##License
 MIT